evert/evert.github.com/_posts/http/2018-11-20-401-unauthorized.md

 Other authentication schemes
 ----------------------------

 IANA has a [list of standard authentication schemes][6].
-Aside from Bearer, Digest and Bearer there is also:
+Aside from Basic, Digest and Bearer there is also:

 * HOBA